sagemath/trac_to_gh/Issue 3921.md

 # Issue 3921: calculus -- solve(..., constant) should complain by default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3921

 Original creator: was